cibinjoseph/VOLCANOR/README.md

 ## Code Details and Nomenclature
 ### Algorithm
-*Note: All subroutines and functions calculate induced velocity by a unit vortex.
-Actual gamma has to be mutiplied.*
+Note: All subroutines and functions calculate induced velocity by a *unit* vortex.
+Actual gamma has to be mutiplied to find correct magnitude of induced velocity.
 1. Wing coordinates in body frame
 2. Rotate to inertial frame
 3. TE vortex position